quint-t/Cognitive-Exercises/README.md

 2. Auto mode is initially enabled.
 This means that nothing needs to be changed at the very beginning.
 3. The longer a person trains, the longer the effects last.
 If a person skips a week of intellectual activity, there will be a decline.
 4. It is better to perform exercises in the evening and only when not tired.
 If exercises are done earlier, the brain may tire more quickly and the person will feel tired for the entire day.
-5. Recursive-Solving and Puzzle-Solving exercises will be present in all subsequent versions, but Graph and Triangle may be replaced in the future.

 ## Motivation